jbfeutz/AndroidAPS-DynISF/README.md

 ## Dynamic ISF

-To access Dynamic ISF, please use the Dynamic ISF branch.
+To access Dynamic ISF, please use the dev branch.
+Dynamic ISF is accessed via a plugin in the config builder that needs to be enabled.

+Please note that this is experimental code and it is recommended that you are an experienced AndroidAPS user before embarking on use.
+Additionally, it is not recommended that this is used with children.

 ### Pre-installation notes